microsoft/ai4eutils/README.md

 - `azure-metrics-calc-storage-size`: Script for computing the total size of all storage accounts in an Azure subscription (using Azure Metrics).

+- `ai4e_azure_utils.py`: Functions for interacting with the Azure Storage SDK

+- `ai4e_web_utils.py`: Functions for interacting with http requests

 # Contributing